CheetahRobotics/Team10182/vuforia.md

 ## Vuforia

+The instructions below are accurate but we won't need to go into this detail.
+We'll be using the Vuforia Concept which handles Vuforia much better.
+So this is of interest, but not necessary.

 Here's how it works:

 1 - You download the object scanner to a phone.
 Any phone.
 You get the scanner here: https://developer.vuforia.com/downloads/tool